 The eastbound Circle line is direct, but South Kensington station is on the opposite side of the city centre, so it’s a 13 stop journey and the Circle line trains aren’t particularly frequent.

-Hence a westbound Central line train to Holborn and transferring there to a westbound Piccadilly line train to Holborn, usually being a quicker option
+Hence a westbound Central line train to Holborn and transferring there to a westbound Piccadilly line train to South Kensington, usually being a quicker option.

 Trafalgar Square is the location of The National Gallery and the separate National Portrait Gallery, plus Horse Guard’s Parade and The Churchill War Rooms, which is just off The Mall, are within a few minutes walk.